 Student Senate: The student senate is a group of elected students (4 people per grade) who serve as a liaison between administration and students.
 Projects include school policy change, improving parking lot traffic flow, and creating a proposal form to gather ideas from the student body.

 ASL Club -We will be learning American Sign Language communication skills.
 Using a practical approach we will gain vocabulary, expressive language and receptive language skills.
 This includes knowledge of the culture within the Deaf Community, as it plays a major role in communication.

-French Club: French Club meets every other Wednesday in room 2311 during Flex time.
+French Club: French Club meets every 3rd Wednesday of the month during Flex time.

 We spend our meetings doing French crafts, cooking & playing French games.
 Anyone is welcome to join!

 Spanish Club - The Spanish club provides great opportunities for students to explore the culture of the Spanish speaking world and participate in international community service.
-We meet every Friday during Flex and would love to have you join our group.
+We meet every other Monday at 7:50 AM starting October 17 and would love to have you join our group.

 Societas Latinitatis Rami Gymnasii (The Society of Latinness of Bow High School...formerly known as "Latin Club"!)- McKilen-- Our mission is to encourage academic and artistic excellence in the Classics and to foster a passionate, knowledgeable, and quirky Latin community at Bow High School.
 We do things like create a yearly club magazine (Nihil Sub Sole Novum) for arts, commentary and news related to Latin and Classics, make food from ancient recipes and feast in the manner of the Greeks and Romans, have trivia contests (certamina), and watch bad old movies based on Greco-Roman myths and make fun of them.
 Join us!